ediarum/ediarum.DB/INSTALLATION.md

 `data dir` is the *absolute* path to the subdirectory (e.g.`/path/to/data`).You will be asked to set the admin password.
 You can leave the default settings for maximum memory (1024 MB) and cache (128 MB).

 *Note:* With Windows 10 there may be a problem if you leave the default memory of 2048 MB.
-It is therefore recommended to reduce the memory to 1024 MB during installation.
+If you face this problem reduce the memory to 1024 MB during installation.
 It can also lead to problems if exist is installed as a *service* at startup.

 The database initially runs under the standard port 8080, but this can be adjusted (see [Setup](#db-setup)).